amor71/LiuAlgoTrader/docs/source/Backtesting.rst

     backtester

-Displays a high-level description of the tool, and it's different parameters.
+Displays a high-level description of the tool, and it has different parameters.
-The version you are running might include more options than what is shown below:
+The version you are running might have more options than what is shown below:

 .. image:: /images/backtester1.png
     :width: 800